JSJ decomposition for handlebody-knots: Characteristic submanifolds

 Similarly, $\bp n$ defines a boundary-pattern for a codimension-zero submanifold $N$ of $M$, provided the intersection $\fr{N}{M}\cap \partial M$ meets every intersection of elements in $\cbp m$ transversely.
-The boundary-pattern $\bp n$ for $N$ is called the \emph{submanifold boundary-pattern}, while in the codimension-zero case, its completion $\cbp n$ is called a \emph{proper boundary-pattern} for $N$.
+The boundary-pattern $\bp n$ for $N$ is called the \emph{submanifold boundary-pattern}; when $N$ is of codimension zero, we call the completion $\cbp n$ the \emph{proper boundary-pattern} for $N$.
 Throughout the paper, a submanifold $N\subset M$ is assumed to satisfy the transversality condition, and unless otherwise specified, $N$ always carries the submanifold boundary-pattern $\bp n$.
 We drop $\bp n$ from the notation when there is no risk of confusion, but specify in the notation the proper boundary-pattern $\cbp n$ whenever useful.
-When $N$ is considered as the exterior $\Compl W$ of some submanifold $W$ in $M$, the proper boundary-pattern is always assumed and denoted by $\pbp m$.
+When $N$ is considered as the exterior $\Compl W$ of some submanifold $W$ in $M$, the proper boundary-pattern is assumed and denoted by $\pbp m$.

-\begin{definition} An arc $\gamma$ in a surface $(S,\bp{s})$ with boundary-pattern is essential if no component of $(\Compl \gamma,\pbp s)$ is a small-faced disk.
+\begin{definition} An \emph{arc} $\gamma$ in a surface $(S,\bp{s})$ with boundary-pattern is essential if no component of $(\Compl \gamma,\pbp s)$ is a small-faced disk.

-A surface $S$ in a $3$-manifold $(M,\bp m)$ with boundary-pattern is essential if no component $X$ of $(\Compl S,\pbp m)$ contains a small-faced disk that meets the frontier $\bm X$ in an essential arc in $\bm X$.
-A codimension-zero submanifold $N$ in $(M,\bp m)$ is essential if its frontier $\fr{N}{M}$ is essential in $(M,\bp m)$. \end{definition} In the case $\bp m=\bphi$, the definition is equivalent to the one in terms of incompressibility and $\partial$-incompressibility.
+A \emph{surface} $S$ in a $3$-manifold $(M,\bp m)$ with boundary-pattern is essential if no component $X$ of $(\Compl S,\pbp m)$ contains a small-faced disk that meets the frontier $\bm X$ in an essential arc in $\bm X$.
+A \emph{codimension-zero submanifold} $N$ in $(M,\bp m)$ is essential if its frontier $\fr{N}{M}$ is essential in $(M,\bp m)$. \end{definition} In the case $\bp m=\bphi$, the definition is equivalent to the one in terms of incompressibility and $\partial$-incompressibility.
+A $3$-manifold $(M,\bp m)$ with boundary-pattern can be \emph{I-fibered} (resp.\ \emph{Seifert fibered}) if it admits an I-bundle (resp.\ Seifert bundle) structure $X\xrightarrow{\pi} B$ with $B$ equipped with a boundary-pattern $\bp b$ such that